 Hel peninsula is a narrow sandy spit, separating the Bay of Puck, the western part of Gdansk Bay, from the Baltic Sea.
 It is a part of the Puck County of the Pomeranian Voivodeship, and located close to the metropolitan area of the Tricity: Gdynia, Sopot and Gdansk, with more than 1 million inhabitants, for many of which it serves as a recreational refuge.

 The conference takes place in the Hotel Dom Zdrojowy in Jastarnia in Puck County, Pomeranian Voivodship, Poland, located on the Hel Peninsula.
 Hel Peninsula with its two main towns Jastarnia and Hel is a holiday resort for the greater Gdynia-Sopot-Gdansk (Tri-City) metropolitan region.

 84-140 Jastarnia, Poland

 We recommend to book accomodation in the Hotel Dom Zdrojowy, where the conference will take place.
-Single, double rooms as well as appartments have been pre-reserved for conference participants at special rates until a specific date in early spring (will be announced here in due time).
+Single, double rooms as well as appartments have been pre-reserved for conference participants at special rates until 25 March.
 Please book your room with the Hotel before this date.

-Book directly with the Hotel by sending an e-mail to firstname.lastname@example.org.
+Book directly with the Hotel by sending an e-mail to firstname.lastname@example.org or email@example.com.
 Please use the booking code "Baltic Earth Hel 2022".
 Please note that the Hotel asks a 30% advance payment for booking.

 For the invoice, you need to indicate the correct invoicing address (usually the instutute/university address), and the institution´s VAT number.